wilfofford/TDA-for-Sea-Ice-Percolation/README.md

 ##
 TODO:
 Make a proper python wrapper for tripser.cpp - currently data is being piped between python and c++ via temporary files.
-This means tripser.py and tripse.exe must be in same folder as the programme you call it from.

 ## References
 <a id="1">[1]</a>